realliyifei/cis700-interactive-fic-and-text-gen/README.md

 ## HW1 - Build a Text-Adventure Game

 ([website](https://interactive-fiction-class.org/homeworks/text-adventure-game/text-adventure-game.html)) Build the skeleton of a text adventure game and use pixray to visulize the compoenents given descriptions.
-For more see [here](https://github.com/realliyifei/cis700-01-hw1-text-adventure-game).
+For more see [here](https://github.com/realliyifei/cis700-01-hw1-text-adventure-game) (independent repo).

 ## HW2 - Generating Descriptions